Estrus Synchronization and the Breeding Season - Resources to Review for 2022

-For most producers the spring breeding season is still a ways off, but now is a good time to review estrus synchronization protocols and develop a plan for this year.
+For most producers the spring breeding season is still a ways off, but now is a good time to review the most current estrus synchronization protocols and develop a plan for this year.
 There are several Extension resources that can be helpful in preparing for the upcoming breeding season.

-The first resource is the Applied Reproductive Strategies in Beef Cattle website, which can be found at beefrepro.unl.edu.
-The content for this website is develop and maintained by the Beef Reproduction Task Force, which is a multi-state Extension cooperative.
+The first resource is the Applied Reproductive Strategies in Beef Cattle website, which can be found at beefrepro.org.
+The content for this website is developed and maintained by the Beef Reproduction Task Force, a multi-state Extension cooperative.
 At the website is the current recommended estrus synchronization protocols for both heifers and cows along with several resources related to understanding the estrus cycle in cattle.

 A second resource is a webinar titled “Principles for Improving Conception Rates with Estrus Synchronization and AI” by Nebraska Extension Beef Cattle Reproductive Physiologist, Dr. Rick Funston.
 This webinar is available at beef.unl.edu.
 The presentation gives an overview of principles to remember and utilize to enhance the likelihood for estrus synchronization and artificial insemination success.

 A third resource that is extremely helpful is the Estrus Synchronization Planner developed and maintained by the Iowa Beef Center.
 This free Excel® spreadsheet tool can be utilized to help identify the best estrus synchronization protocol based on desired goals.
 The planner also provides a detailed calendar with the correct products to use along with dates and times based on the selected estrus synchronization protocol.
 Correctly following an estrus synchronization protocol is critical to success.
 This planner helps clarify details in an easy to use format.